babel/website/docs/options.md

 If you want to compile against the current node version, you can specify `"node": true` or `"node": "current"`, which would be the same as `"node": process.versions.node`.

-Alternatively, you can specify node version in a browserslist query:
+Alternatively, you can specify the node version in a browserslist query:

 ```jsonc
 {